Man dies in Dodge City after crash while fleeing officers

 Carr said the chase began early Sunday in Gray County, when a deputy spotted Salgado’s vehicle near Cimarron on Highway 50.

 The pursuit went into Ford County and ended after a tire deflation device was used west of Dodge City.
-Carr said the driver continued into Dodge City, where his vehicle went off the road, hit the pole and rolled several times.
+Carr said the driver continued into Dodge City, where he went off the road, hit the pole and rolled several times.

 Carr said Wednesday the incident remains under investigation.